-5.13 GARAGES
+5.12 GARAGES

-All homes, with the exception of those built on lots listed in 5.13.4, and on corner lots, must have a front attached garage.
+All garages shall have either a front or rear garage but not both.
 Corner lots may have a front, side or rear garage.
+Rear garages are only permitted on lots with lane access.
+Garages shall be built concurrently with the house on the same lot.
 Garages that are disproportionally large relative to the home and/or lot may be rejected at the discretion of the Guideline Review Consultant.